owncast/owncast/README.md

 ### Architecture

 Owncast consists of two repositories with two standalone projects.
-[The repo you're looking at now](https://github.com/owncast/owncast) is the core repository with the backend and frontend.  [owncast/owncast-admin](https://github.com/owncast/owncast-admin) is an additional web project that is built separately and used for configuration and management of an Owncast server.
+[The repo you're looking at now](https://github.com/owncast/owncast) is the core repository with the backend and frontend.

 ### Suggestions when working with the Owncast codebase